 Transactions in foreign currencies are translated to the Group's functional currency at the exchange rates ruling at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are re-translated to the Group's functional currency at the exchange rate ruling at that date.
 The foreign currency gain or loss on monetary items is the difference between amortized cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortized cost in the foreign currency translated at the exchange rate at the end of the period.
-Non-monetary assets and liabilities denominated in foreign currency at the exchange rate at the date the fair value are retranslated to the Group's functional currency at the exchange rate at the date the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the Group's functional currency at the exchange rate at the date the fair value was determined.